Brazil

 Benchmark lens

 The main reference point is Ibovespa.
-Country-level yield only tells part of the story, so it helps to compare market averages with the actual companies paying those dividends.
+The dated benchmark yield only tells part of the story, so compare it with the businesses and sectors producing distributions.

 Risk factors